Our Essential Services

 Home Good Storage

-In terms of costs, storage prices range from around €70 per month for 3 square meters to around €380 for 22 square meters of space.
+In terms of cost, storage prices range from around 70 EUR (80 USD) per month for three square meters to around 380 EUR (430 USD) for 22 square meters of space.

 Vaccinations and Health Requirements for Germany

-What Vaccinations do I need for Germany?
+What Vaccinations Do I Need for Germany?

 Moving with Pets

-However, taking your cat, dog, or other pets to Germany requires a bit of paperwork.
-Some pets are outlawed, especially certain dog breeds or protected species.
+With at least one dog in every eight households, moving to Germany with pets should be a relatively easy process.
+Stray dogs and cats in Germany are rare and most animals are well-cared for.
+However, taking your cat, dog, or other pets to Germany requires paperwork.
+Some pets are outlawed, especially certain dog breeds and protected species.

 Can You Bring Pets into Germany?

-If you do not fulfill all of Germany’s import and customs requirements, the German Customs Administration can put your pets in quarantine or even return them to your country of origin at your expense.
+If you do not fulfill all of Germany’s imports and customs requirements, the German Customs Administration can put your pets in quarantine or even return them to your previous country of residence at your expense.

-Pets in Germany: Regulations for Pet Import
+Pets Relocation to Germany: Regulations for Import

 Pets in Germany: Moving within the EU

-To import and keep their pets in Germany, owners of cats, dogs, or ferrets, may have to fulfill immigration vaccination requirements.
+To import and keep their pets in Germany, owners of cats, dogs, or ferrets may have to fulfill immigration vaccination requirements.
 Here are some more things you must know:

 - You must have your pet immunized for rabies.
 Depending on the vaccine brand, repeat vaccination may be required.

-Pets in Germany: Moving from outside the EU
+Pets in Germany: Moving from Outside the EU

-When arriving with your pets in Germany from outside the European Union, you have to meet the above requirements for moving within Europe.
-In addition to that, you sometimes have to prove the rabies vaccination’s efficiency.
-The required blood test needs to be done at least three months before entering the European Union and 30 days or more after the immunization.
-However, your pet doesn’t need a blood test when entering from one of the “listed” countries outside the EU.
+- You also have to show proof that your pet had a blood test at least three months before entering the European Union and 30 days or more after the raboes immunization.
+However, your pet does not need a blood test when entering from one of the “listed” countries outside the EU.
 For a complete list, please visit the European Commission website.

-Moreover, if you don’t set out from an EU/EEA member state, you need a health certificate for your pet.
-If your veterinarian cannot provide you with the necessary forms, you can download bilingual certificates from an EU website (Please scroll down to the “Document” section).
+- If you do not set out from an EU/EEA member state, you need a health certificate for your pet.
+If your veterinarian cannot provide you with the necessary forms, you can download bilingual certificates from an EU website.
+(Please scroll down to the “Document” section).